godwillforgive/hacku/README.md

   * Open Source
   * Large selection of the most popular social networks and sites.
   * Quickly and accurately copies the site.
+  * Everything does for you, you will only have to send the link and wait for the result.
 * **Disadvantages of using third-party software :**
   * Probability of introducing malicious code.
   * Setup and installation requires skill.